 - {¶6} An adjudicatory hearing on the complaints was held approximately three weeks later.
 At that point, the trial court found that D.C.R. was an abused child under R.C.
 2151.031, and that A.Y.R. was a dependent child under R.C.
 2151.04.
-The finding as to A.Y.R. was predicated upon the fact that she had lived in a household containing a second child who had been adjudicated abused. - {¶7} At the same time as the adjudicatory hearing, appellee submitted a case plan pertaining to the reunification of the two children with appellant and Roland.
-As to appellant, the case plan had three requirements: (1) she had to undergo a drug-alcohol evaluation and follow any treatment recommendations; (2) she also had to undergo a psychological evaluation and follow any treatment recommendations; and (3) she was responsible for scheduling the various medical appointments for D.C.R.
+The finding as to A.Y.R. was predicated upon the fact that she lived in a household containing a second child who was adjudicated abused. - {¶7} At the same time as the adjudicatory hearing, appellee submitted a case plan pertaining to the reunification of the two children with appellant and Moore.
+As to appellant, the case plan had two requirements: (1) he had to undergo a drug-alcohol evaluation and follow any treatment recommendations; and (2) he also had to undergo a psychological evaluation and follow any treatment recommendations.
 The trial court subsequently adopted this case plan at the dispositional hearing on September 3, 2009, and also granted temporary custody of both children to appellee. - {¶8} Over the ensuing nine months, two additional dispositional hearings were held.
-At these hearings, evidence was presented indicating that appellant and Roland had made "some progress" on their respective requirements for reunification.
+At each proceeding, evidence was presented indicating that appellant and Moore had made "some progress" on their respective requirements for reunification.
 However, since neither parent had fully complied with the case plan, appellee asserted that there was still an 'active" threat to the safety of the children.
 Thus, the trial court's temporary custody order was continued.